binanceapi-net/Docusaurus-BinanceAPI.NET/README.md

 # Docusaurus

 This is an example of a [`Docs Only Website`](https://docusaurus.io/) and you can use it as a template if you want

+You can build this yourself by following the [`Fast Track`](https://docusaurus.io/docs#fast-track) and then replacing the files after you create `my-website`